agjell/sol-tutorials/setting-up-a-solana-devnet-validator.md

 ## Starting the validator

 After completing all the steps above I usually reboot my server (`sudo reboot`), although I suppose it’s not really necessary.
 It's still nice to verify that I have set up `fstab` correctly.
-After rebooting I do some quick checks before I start the services.
+After rebooting I do some quick checks before I start the service.

 ### Verify swap file and RAM disk presence